Table of Contents

 mapping

-task uses pushdown optimization, you cannot override the ORDER BY clause or suppress the generated ORDER BY clause with comment notation.
+task uses SQL ELT optimization or is based on a mapping in SQL ELT mode, you can't override the ORDER BY clause or suppress the generated ORDER BY clause with comment notation.

 • If multiple Lookup transformations share a lookup cache, use the same lookup SQL override for each Lookup transformation.